REclipsent/ReclipsentsTicTacToe/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe

-My project to make Tic Tac Toe
+A little side project to see if I could make a CLI Tic-Tac-Toe game from scratch in Python.